 Dutchess Community College was founded in 1957 and enrolled its first class in 1958.
-The College is located in the Town of Poughkeepsie in Dutchess County on the east side of the Hudson River, approximately seventy miles north of New York City.
+The College is located in the Town of Poughkeepsie in Dutchess County on the east side of the Hudson River, approximately 70 miles north of New York City.
 It is part of the State University of New York system, one of 30 community colleges within SUNY.
-As a community college, DCC belongs to the citizens who support and are served by it, and its philosophy properly reflects a response to their collective and individual needs.
+A beautiful suite-style residence hall opened in 2012 to meet the needs of students interected in enjoying an on-campus living experience.

 Most important to a college’s learning environment is its faculty.
-Dutchess Community College’s excellent academic reputation has enabled it to bring more than 140 talented full-time faculty members to the campus.
+Dutchess Community College’s excellent academic reputation has enabled it to attract outstanding, engaged faculty to campus.
 Because DCC is primarily a teaching institution, the aim of its faculty is to provide the best possible educational opportunity to all students in all programs.
-A favorable student/faculty ratio of 19-1 ensures that students will not be just a face in the crowd, as does the faculty’s involvement in the academic advising of students.
+A favorable student/faculty ratio ensures that students will not be just a face in the crowd, as does the faculty’s involvement in the academic advising of students.
 In sum, Dutchess is a place where students grow and work under the direction of a highly qualified faculty.

 The academic services of the College are multi-faceted.
 Students with a wide diversity of backgrounds and interests are enrolled and are offered a wide range of academic opportunities.
 The Office of Academic Services, which includes a Learning Center, works to bring the under-prepared student to the point where he or she can successfully complete college-level work.
 Honors courses are available to those students prepared for more demanding academic challenges.